-If you have noticed damage of your homes service cable, then it’s time for you to have your service cable inspected and replaced.
-We’re able ascertain the extent of damage, thereby determining the best plan of attack to ensure that your home is free of all safety issues, that can result from damaged and worn service cables.
+If you have noticed damage to your home’s service cable, then it’s time for you to have your service cable inspected and replaced.
+We’re able ascertain the extent of damage, thereby determining the best plan of attack to ensure that your home is free of all safety issues that can result from damaged and worn service cables.

 Understanding the Cause of Service Cable Damage